 - Help students complete a project to meet a school or community need by applying what they have learned.

-The BTL program compliments the North Dakota Choice Ready framework skills and aligns well with the North Dakota Department of Public Instruction's (NDDPI) content standards in career and technical education, English language arts/literacy, library and technology, and social studies.
+The BTL program compliments the North Dakota Choice Ready framework skills and aligns well with the NDDPI's content standards in career & technical education, English language arts, library & technology, and social studies.